BlackEdder/plotd/README.md

 ### Types of plots

-Some of the most commonly used types of plots supported by plotcli are: point, line, hist, hist3d and box.
+Some of the most commonly used types of plots supported by plotcli are: point, line, hist, hist2d, density and box.
 Because plotcli is build on ggplotd it supports the whole range of types supported by ggplotd.
 Therefore, for a complete list you can browse its documentation here: http://blackedder.github.io/ggplotd/geom.html.
 Any function that starts with geom is a type supported by plotcli.
 To get the type name you remove the geom from the function name and take the lowercase version.
-E.g. geomBox results in box, geomHist3D in hist3d etc.
+E.g. geomBox results in box, geomHist2D in hist2d etc.

 ## Examples